 ### Flights

-This varies hugely by origin.
-From Turkey or Latin America, expect to pay €300–€700 for a return flight.
-From parts of Asia, it can be €600–€1,200.
-Book early and compare airlines — Turkish Airlines, Lufthansa, and Emirates all have reasonable routes via their hubs.
+This varies hugely by where you fly from.
+From Turkey or Latin America, expect to pay €300 to €700 for a return flight.
+From parts of Asia, it can be €600 to €1,200.
+Book early and compare airlines: Turkish Airlines, Lufthansa, and Emirates all run reasonable routes via their hubs.

 ### Total Estimate